josescasanova/fh-api/examples/burrito_app/README.md

     'My number: ' + $scope.contact_number + '\n\n' +
     'Thanks!';

-    // Set expiration date
-    var expiration_date = new Date();
+    // Create expiration date and set it to 24 hours from now var expiration_date = new Date();
-    // Set the expiration 24 hours from now expiration_date.setTime(expiration_date.getTime() + (24 * 60 * 60 * 1000));
+    expiration_date.setTime(expiration_date.getTime() + (24 * 60 * 60 * 1000));

     // Builds our the post data object with all the required fields